 PLEASE NOTE: To register for this class you must request an override using the form below.
 Overrides will not be released until after May 1st for Summer and Fall registration and Dec 1st for Spring semester studies.
 Mentor confirmation must have been received for the overrides to be issued.

-Course Expectations for Students: Independent study in the Biological sciences requires the investigation of a biological problem through literature search and laboratory and/or field experimentation.
+Course Expectations for Students: Independent study in the Biological sciences requires the investigation of a biological problem through literature search and laboratory and/or field experimentation under the supervision of a Faculty mentor.

-Students are required to find their own research mentors and secure a position in their research group to conduct their study prior to registration.
+Students must be in good academic standing.
+Students are required to find their own research mentors and secure a position in their research group to conduct their study prior to requesting registration.
 It is suggested that this relationship is fostered in the semester preceding registration as it often takes a week or so for the student and mentor to agree and the Dept. of Biology to issue the overrides.

-Course Goals: Students will leave this course having acquired knowledge and comprehension of the research process.
-They will have seen how to apply their knowledge to a scientific problem.
+Course Goals: Students will leave this course having acquired knowledge and comprehension of the research process including but not limited to reviewing the scientific literature, application of technical procedures, data collection, and data analyses.
+Students will have seen how to apply their knowledge to a scientific problem and draw logical conclusions.

 It is expected that mentors ensure that students achieve the following learning outcomes: